Do you want to add some color and texture to your house with indoor plants, but don’t have a lot of time to care for them?

 The plant doesn’t like to be left in wet soil for prolonged periods of time.

-Leaving the plant in wet soil for extended periods of time can lead to root rot.
+Leaving the plant in wet soil for extended periods of time can cause root rot on your Pothos.

 The best way to water golden pothos is to let the top 2” inches of the soil dry out between waterings.